A test centre for large-scale UPS systems

 - AC load short-circuit test: individual phases or all together (phase to phase, phase to neutral, etc.)

 - AC mains failure test: low-impedance and high-impedance mains failure capability

-- AC UPS without neutral test: up to 2 x 800 kVA
+- AC UPS power supply without a neutral test: up to 2 x 800 kVA

-Witness test experience in comfort and modern ambiance
+Witness test experience in comfort and modern ambience

 Kohler Uninterruptible Power places great value on customer participation at every step of the product delivery process, from initial design to final commissioning, and beyond.
 This is why the UPS test facility includes a fully equipped conference room.
 In this comfortable location, which has large windows that overlook the test bays, customers, KUP and ABB engineers have a safe environment in which they can closely monitor the entire test process.
 As well as direct visual access, measurements from the test bays are displayed in the conference room.

 The UPS test centre is right beside the FAT area – where customers participate in the final testing of their UPS products before they are shipped.
 In case travel is not convenient or the customer wants to share the FAT event with others, the facility is fully equipped with teleconference and video services to allow customer participation in FATs, or any part thereof, from anywhere on the planet.
 FATs are recorded for future forensic analysis, record keeping and traceability.